 Keep your soil evenly moist but not soaking wet.
 Use a spray bottle and spray the soil (not the seeds and seedlings themselves as this can cause fungal issues) or a watering can.
 Aim for a gentle trickle of water instead of a flood, just enough to dampen the soil.

 Seeds don’t need to be fertilized at first as they contain nearly all the nutrients they will need to germinate and sprout.
 However, once your seedlings begin to grow leaves, they can greatly benefit from being fertilized.
-In the early stages of fertilizing, dilute your fertilizer so you don’t over fertilize.
-Use a basic liquid fertilizer, like Bonide Liquid Houseplant Fertilizer, diluted to ¼ strength.
-As your seeds grow, you can slowly increase the strength of your fertilizer to full strength.
+In the early stages of fertilizing, use a low level fertilizer like Fox Farm Big Bloom.
+Once the seedlings are more mature and closer to transplanting, switch to a higher level fertilizer like Fox Farm Grow Big.
 Read and follow the instructions on the fertilizer’s label.

 - When starting seeds for the first time, start small.
 While there are a lot of seed options out there, trying to grow too many at once may be overwhelming.
 Start with two or three packs of seeds while you’re still learning the basics.